Security Guard Training Canada is pleased to present this online Use of Force and Handcuffing Certification Course.

 Online Use of Force and Handcuffing FAQ

 Yes.
-The resume and credentials of the Subject Matter Expert who wrote and narrates this course has the requisite credentials to issue certification using online only delivery methodologies.
+The resume and credentials of the Subject Matter Expert who wrote and narrated this course has the requisite credentials to issue certification using online-only delivery methodologies.
 The company is also a verified Vendor of Record for training Provincial Officers in Ontario.

-- How can Use of Force and Handcuffing be taught purely online?
+How can the Use of Force and Handcuffing be taught purely online?

 Feedback can be obtained online using video chats if required.
-There is also an option for an “in house” instructor certification in this program.
+There is also an option for “in-house” instructor certification in this program.